 Congratulations!
 As frantic as organising your place might have been, the exciting part is still to come: you’re going to university!
-Your next steps are slightly different to students who didn’t use Clearing or Adjustment - we’ve joined forces with the University of Aberdeen to guide you through what to do next.
+Your next steps are slightly different to students who didn’t use Clearing; we’ve joined forces with the University of Aberdeen to guide you through what to do next.

 Once your place is confirmed on UCAS Track, you need to secure your student finance, book your accommodation, and get to know your new university (unless you’ve chosen a new course at the university you applied to initially).